mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 CELESTIAL TERRAIN

-Objects in space may become part of the ‘battlefield’ in fleet combat.
+Objects in space may become part of the ‘battlefield' in fleet combat.
 Such objects include gas giants, rocky planets, planetoids and space stations.
 Under specific circumstances, a fleet is entitled to certain benefits due